-What is the CRA Math Method?
+What is the CRA Math Model?

 When you introduce a new idea to your students, starting with the concrete allows your students to understand the idea more easily and completely than they would if you began with numbers and equations straight away.